usds/ditap-curriculum-update/3_Curriculum/3B_DITAP-Core-Curriculum/Module-1/In-Class-Materials/DITAP Revised Facilitator Guide Module 1.md

 - Long-term maintenance and portability
 - Avoiding vendor lock-in

-**Activity: Build-a-Digital-Service Workshop<a name="twelve"></a>**
+**Activity: Build-a-Digital-Service workshop<a name="twelve"></a>**

 Groups will create a new government digital service to help a specific user group (e.g., veterans seeking housing assistance, small businesses applying for permits, or students applying for federal aid).

 Total time allocation: 60-90 min

-**Activity Instructions**:
+**Activity instructions**:
 - Purpose: Participants will
     - Apply user-centered design principles to a real-world digital service challenge
     - Integrate accessibility, feedback loops, and iterative delivery
     - Make informed procurement decisions aligned with modern acquisition practices
     - Practice collaborative planning in a simulated multi-role environment (e.g., tech, user, CO)
-- Expected Outcomes: Learners will be able to apply human-centered design and agile principles to collaboratively design a government digital service that addresses the specific needs of a target user group.
+- Expected outcomes: Learners will be able to apply human-centered design and agile principles to collaboratively design a government digital service that addresses the specific needs of a target user group.
 - Materials needed:
     - Breakout rooms for small groups (3-5 people)
     - Whiteboard & markers or digital sharing interface